How Kids Kottage began

 The proud story of the Kids Kottage Foundation

 The Kottage first opened with six crisis beds and a full-time home visitation worker that provided follow-up service to families.
-Families were offered up to 72 hours of crisis care for infants and children up to the age of 11 years old, and parents were given follow-up counselling, support and referrals to other needed services in the community.
-Families accessed the services of the crisis nursery by way of the 24-hour crisis line, run entirely by volunteers.
+Families were offered up to 72 hours of crisis care for children frmo birth up to the age of 11 years old, while parents were given follow-up counselling, support and referrals to other needed services in the community.
+Families accessed the services of the crisis prevention shelter by way of the 24-hour crisis line, run entirely by volunteers.

 With the help of our supporters, Kids Kottage has become a trusted place where children are cared for and kept safe, and a source of relief and counsel for parents as they resolve issues of crisis or distress.